This Black Orchestra review was made after playing the game five times.

 - This theme is not going to be for everyone.
 The reality is that the conspirators and the majority of the people you’re trying to “save” actually died during the war.

-Black Orchestra has been a pretty big hit so far for my group, which is surprising considering how low my expectations were after I read the rulebook.
+Black Orchestra has been a pretty big hit so far for my group.
 It has this way of pulling you into the story, making you forget that the game’s mechanics have been used many times before and often in more interesting ways.
-It’s an intense, challenging game that requires a good amount of discussion and cooperation to win (don’t expect to win very often, though).
+It’s an intense, challenging, and highly thematic game that requires a good amount of discussion and cooperation to win (don’t expect to win very often, though).
 We’ve played the game five times so far and after each one we spent five or more minutes talking about what happened during those games… that’s always a good sign.